zeroae/consul/website/source/docs/agent/dns.html.md

 syntax where appropriate while supporting queries of nodes in remote datacenters as necessary.

-For a node lookup, the only records returned are A records containing the IP address of the node.
+For a node lookup, the only records returned are A and AAAA records containing the IP address, and TXT records containing the `node_meta` values of the node.

 ```text
 $ dig @127.0.0.1 -p 8600 foo.node.consul ANY